Beyond Connectivity: An Open Architecture for AI-RAN Convergence in 6G: Challenges and Open Issues Toward AI-RAN and O-RAN Convergence

-\textbf{Resource Allocation Challenges.} The resource allocation problem for the orchestrator needs to keep into account multiple factors including operators' priorities, the multi-dimensionality of the problem (encompassing a distributed infrastructure across different geographical locations with heterogeneous capabilities), and the potential presence of a hierarchical control structure with varying granularity, from a centralized orchestrator to distributed components.
+\textbf{Resource Allocation Challenges.} The resource allocation problem must consider operators' priorities, the multi-dimensionality of the problem (encompassing a distributed infrastructure across different geographical locations with heterogeneous capabilities), and potentially a hierarchical control structure with varying granularity, from a centralized orchestrator to distributed components.
 The orchestrator input also comes from different stakeholders (e.g., AI developers, RAN vendors, operators), whose orthogonal requirements may need to be harmonized and reconciled.
+Moreover, operators may impose different \gls{sla} to AI and RAN.
+These may change across sites and time and need to be accounted for when allocating resources.
+Therefore, while solutions can be inspired by prior work on scheduling and slicing, they also need to take into account the complexity of the input, output, and dimensionality of the infrastructure partitioning problem.

-\textbf{Use Case Challenges.} The AI-RAN orchestrator enables monetization strategies for next-generation wireless.
-These depend on identifying trade-offs, prioritization, and provisioning strategies to satisfy both AI and RAN tenants.
-To successfully cater to stakeholders representing AI-on-RAN use cases, the orchestrator northbound \gls{ai} \glspl{api} need to align with best practices in the \gls{ai} and cloud industries.
+\textbf{Use Case, Monetization, and Energy Efficiency Challenges.} The AI-RAN orchestrator enables monetization strategies for next-generation wireless by identifying trade-offs, prioritizing, and provisioning strategies to satisfy both AI and RAN tenants.
+To successfully cater to AI-on-RAN stakeholders, the orchestrator needs to align with AI and cloud best practices.

 The coexistence and monetization challenge also extends to energy efficiency.
-With \gls{ran} energy consumption being the highest operational expenditure for operators to date, it is important to adopt an energy-efficient and opportunistic approach to the acceleration of \gls{ai}.
+With \gls{ran} energy consumption being the highest operational expenditure for operators to date, it is important to adopt an energy-efficient and opportunistic approach to the acceleration of \gls{ai}, and to account for the impact of energy in the total costs of the AI-RAN infrastructure.
 AI models are usually associated with high computational demands, in contrast to recent trends for low-power \gls{ran} components.
-Hardware acceleration offers potential mitigation but requires careful scheduling to ensure energy-efficient performance \cite{kundu2023hardware}.
+Hardware acceleration offers potential mitigation but requires careful scheduling to ensure energy efficiency~\cite{kundu2023hardware} while accounting for non-linearity and multi-dimensionality of the AI accelerators power consumption as a function of processor load, memory utilization, and data transfer.